Sushmitha2708/Spark/README.md

 Spark supports multiple widely used programming languages like Python, Java, Scala, R. It is designed to support a wide range of data analytics tasks ranging from simple data loading and SQL queries to machine learning and streaming computation over the same computing enginewith a consistent set of Spark APIs.

 ### Architecture of Spark
+Single processor machines do not have enough power and resources to perform computation on huge amounts of data.
+In spark, a cluster or a group of computers pools the resources of many machines together, giving user the ability to use all th resources as if they were a single computer.
+Spark provides a framework to manage and coordinate the execution of tasks on data across a cluster of computers.
+The cluster of machines that executes the tasks is managed by a *cluster manager* which is mainly YARN or Mesos.
+Spark applications must be submitted to these cluster managers which will grant resources required for the application.
+#### Spark Application
+Spark Application consists of a *driver process* , *set of executors* and a *cluster manager* .